Supporting working carers makes business sense

 Supporting the carers in your workforce to stay in work is a win-win solution: you retain an experienced worker and save on recruitment and training costs; they retain the income they are likely heavily reliant on and can continue to develop professionally.

-The peak age for caring is 45-64, meaning that 1 in 9 employees is most likely at the peak of their career and a huge asset to your business.
-The number of carers in the UK is expected to rise dramatically over the next 20 years – from 6.5 million to 9 million.
+The peak age for caring is 45-64, meaning that 1 in 7 employee is most likely at the peak of their career and a huge asset to your business.
+The number of carers in the UK is expected to rise dramatically over the coming years.
 This will no doubt bring a significant increase in the number of carers in employment.